yomogiu/yfinance-analytics/README.md

 ![Design architecture of the API layer, data pipeline, and ](architecture.png)

 ## Notable Features
-- Async execution (but not ureally used at the moment since the pipeline linear)
+- Async execution (but not really used at the moment since the pipeline is linear)
 - Task priority (accepts high/medium/low)

 ### Pipeline Design